 Many domestic violence criminal cases involve protective orders.
 The victim of the alleged offense may request a protective order, or restraining order, prohibiting you from certain actions for a period of time.
 You may not be able to come near the claimant, contact him or her, or live in the same household after a protective order goes into effect.
 Protective orders can be temporary or permanent.
 If you violate the terms of a protective order in Arizona, you could face additional penalties on top of a domestic violence charge.
 To learn more about protective orders in Arizona, speak with a knowledgeable Tempe domestic violence attorney.

 At AZ Defenders, we have all the experience, tools and staff members you need to combat a domestic violence criminal charge in Tempe.
 Our lawyers have decades of combined experience successfully resolving criminal defense cases for clients throughout Arizona.
 We may be able to help you argue against a charge and/or reduce the penalties you face.
-Discuss your domestic violence case in more detail with our Tempe domestic violence attorneys today.
+Discuss your domestic violence case in more detail with our Tempe and Phoenix domestic violence attorneys today.
 Contact us online or call (480) 456-6400 at any time.